 Dinosaurs are popular attractions at most natural history museums and the Museum für Natrukunde in Berlin is no exception.
 Visitors are generally guided first into the dinosaur hall (Saurierwelt) with its stunning skeletons and fossils.

-Some of the more interesting interactive displays here allow visitors to look at various dinosaur skeletons and then see them virtually putting back, or loosing, the rest of their bodies and skin.
+Some of the more interesting interactive displays here allow visitors to look at various dinosaur skeletons and then see them virtually putting back, or losing, the rest of their bodies and skin.

 The museum also displays a large number of fossils including one of the most famous fossils in the world – the Berlin specimen of the primeval bird Archaeopteryx lithographica.
 This fossil, which shows characteristics of both birds and lizards, helped to confirm Darwin’s theory that when new species develop, transitional forms would develop showing the characteristics of the old and new species.